vsbuffalo/recmap/README.md

-# RecMap Library for reading and working with recombination maps in Rust
+# RecMap library for reading and working with recombination maps in Rust

 `RecMap` objects can be created from reading in a HapMap-formatted recombination map.
 Note that since the HapMap recombination format does